Webinar: Problems with PST Files in 2020

 Register for the upcoming webinar: Remote Work and Problems with PST Files

 Problems with PST files have been well-known for years, but the mass shift to remote work has recently exposed accessibility issues on an unprecedented scale, prompting many organizations to finally upgrade the user experience and migrate PST files to Office 365.

 Outlook Personal Storage Table (PST) files are a hangover from the 90s and 00s when they gained popularity as a space-saving solution, allowing copies of emails to be stored on local drives and personal devices rather than sitting on Exchange servers that incurred high costs for extra storage.

 However, in the age of cloud computing, instant scalability, and formalized archiving processes, PSTs are as irrelevant as answering machines and floppy disks.
 They belong to the past, but some users never got the memo.
-(Perhaps we should message them on their beepers?)
+(Perhaps we should buzz them on their beepers?)

 Notorious Problems with PST Files

 Ultimately, PST files are incompatible with modern-day IT operations, and if critical information is stored locally on end-user workstations, there’s a huge risk of data loss, whether due to innocent system errors or targeted theft.

 In terms of remote work, large PST files can cause major problems as they don’t roam well, are susceptible to corruption on the network, and aren’t supported in virtual desktop environments.

 There are also regulatory concerns, such as GDPR compliance, as PSTs aren’t secure, making them vulnerable to attack.